5 Reasons Why Your Business Should Offer Health Insurance

 • Employer workers compensation premiums are reduced

 Paying for health benefits instead of higher salaries can save you money because you don’t pay payroll taxes and workers compensation premiums on money used towards health benefits.
 Plus, your employees may prefer benefits over salary as well.
-According to that same Glassdoor study, nearly 80% of workers said they would prefer new or additional benefits to a pay increase.
+According to that same Glassdoor study, nearly 80 percent of workers said they would prefer new or additional benefits to a pay increase.

 4. It can give you access to more doctors and hospitals